Tom's Guide Verdict

 Sony WF-SP800N: Price and availability

-The Sony WF-SP800N costs $199.99 and is available in four colors: Black, Blue, Orange, and White.
+The Sony WF-SP800N has an $199.99 MSRP but is currently available around $148.
+It's is available in four colors: Black, Blue, Orange, and White.
 The black and blue versions are available at major online retailers, including Amazon and Best Buy, or directly from Sony.
 The white version appears to be exclusive to Target, while the orange version can be found on Amazon and Sony’s sites.

 Sony ships the WF-SP800N with a short USB-C charging cable, reference guide, and two sets of arches and ear tips.